Inquisitive-ME/AdvancedLaneFinding/writeup.md

 Cell 4 of the IPython notebook located in "./AdvancedLaneFinding.ipynb" shows the combination of color and gradient thresholds that were used to try to determine the best filter for extracting the lane lines from the image.

-The HeavyFilter function in cell 5 contains the combination of thresholds on the saturation and red channels along with sobel x gradients on the saturation and red channels and a magnituded threshold on the saturation channel to create the final filter.
+The HeavyFilter function in cell 5 and in lines 92-111 of the "./AdvancedLaneFinding.py" file contains the combination of thresholds on the saturation and red channels along with sobel x gradients on the saturation and red channels and a magnituded threshold on the saturation channel to create the final filter.

 I originally had the LightFilter which is a combination of magnitude, and direction threshold holded combined with a sobel x gradient on the saturation channel of the image, but I was running into issues of getting too much noise on some of the poorer parts of the road so I moved to the HeavyFilter